 What is the most important part of speech in the English language?
-You could say that nouns—the people, places, and things that we speak about—are high on the list.
-You could also argue that verbs, states of being, and action words are incredibly important, as well.
-But, there’s also another category in the English language that enables you to communicate clearly.
+You could say that nouns—the people, places, and things that we speak or write about—are high on the list.
+You could also argue that verbs, states of being, and action words are very important, as well.
+But, there’s another category in the English language that also enables you to communicate clearly.

 Do you need an overview of joining words before diving into coordinating conjunctions?
 That’s not a problem!
 Here’s an explanative link for you to review.
 Once you’re done learning the fundamentals, return here to continue learning.

 There are different types of joining words which all connect words, phrases, clauses, and sentences.
 The subordinates connect two clauses that are not of equal importance in a sentence.
 On the other hand, a coordinating conjunction does connect two pairs of words with equal importance.
 Correlative words, a third type, also connect two clauses of equal importance; however, they operate in pairs instead of alone.
 Finally, some adverbs can connect parts of a sentence.
 Let’s begin by focusing on a group of simple joining words.
 These will make it easier for you to form a variety of sentences as you speak and write.

 Here’s a coordinating conjunction definition: A coordinating conjunction joins words of equal syntactic importance.
 You can use it to show that two dependent clauses deserve equal emphasis.

 As this definition of a coordinating conjunction is rather technical, let’s break it down into individual parts.
 First, coordinating conjunctions join words, phrases, parts of speech, main clauses, and sentences.
 The words you connect will always be of equal importance.
 Thus, you won’t use coordinating conjunctions when you’re trying to emphasize one group of words over another.